Table of Contents

 Account is Delinquent

-This filter is used to select all accounts that are delinquent in your instance.
+This filter targets all accounts marked as delinquent in your instance.

 Account is in Group

-This filter is used to message accounts that are within a certain Group.
-This filter will display all active groups on your instance.
+This filter lets you message accounts in a specific Group.
+It shows all active groups in your instance.

 Account is of Type

-This filter will display all account types on the instance, allowing you to select one or multiple types of accounts.
+This filter shows all account types in your instance, so you can select one or more to target.

 Contact has Messaging Category Set

-This filter allows you to selectively target certain contacts from accounts by selecting the appropriate Messaging Category from the list.
+This filter lets you target specific account contacts by choosing a Messaging Category from the list.

 Contact has Preferred Language set

-This filter allows you to target only customers with a specific Preferred Language set in their contact settings, based on a sub-toggle of languages.
+This filter lets you target customers based on the Preferred Language set in their contact settings.

 Example Use Case

-To ensure that the poller sees all the connected customers on the AP, you can navigate to the Network site and click on connected devices for that individual AP.
+To check which customers the Poller sees on the AP, go to the Network Site and click on Connected Devices for that AP.

 Testing Mass Messages Before Sending

-1. An account group for testing purposes (i.e., “Mass Message Testing”)
+1. An account group for testing purposes (for example, “Mass Message Testing”).

-Expand here for help with creating the account group
+Expand here for help creating an account group.

 To create the account group to test with: